francisco-pardo-pajuelo/francisco-pardo-pajuelo.github.io/_pages/about.md

 Bio
 ------

-I am a 6th year PhD student in Economics at the University of Texas at Austin and I conduct research in the field of Applied Microeconomics.
+I am a PhD student in Economics at the University of Texas at Austin.
+I'm currently in the job market for 2025–2026.
+I conduct research in the field of Applied Microeconomics in the areas of Education, Labor and Health.
+In my job market paper I investigate how family structure impacts educational outcomes during school closures due to COVID-19.
+I show that when the inputs to a child's education were forced to shift from schools to the household, families with siblings experienced greater and more persistent learning losses than only children due to constraints on parental time.
 <!--You can reach me at *fpardo@utexas.edu*.-->
 <br>